 While the notice reassures that such a scenario remains unlikely, it sets out three areas relating to the patent system that would be affected, were this to happen:

-In the most part, there are few changes that will affect businesses.
-However, patent owners should take note of the changes that may be envisaged and plan accordingly.
-Dehns is able to advise as to what actions may be taken to minimise the impact of a no deal scenario on your patents.
+In the most part, there are few changes that will affect businesses (both those in the UK and those holding UK rights).
+However, patent owners (both in the UK and overseas) should take note of the changes that may be envisaged and plan accordingly.
+Dehns is able to advise as to what actions may be taken to minimise the impact of a no deal scenario on your UK and European patents.

 Supplementary protection certificates

-Supplementary protection certificates provide an additional period of protection (under EU law) after a patent has run out for patented pharmaceutical products and agrochemicals.
+Supplementary protection certificates provide an additional period of protection in the UK (under EU law) after a UK patent has expired for patented pharmaceutical products and agrochemicals.
 Under a no deal scenario, all the relevant EU legislation (or its UK implementation) will be retained.
 The existing systems will therefore remain in place.

-This means that any existing rights and licences in force in the UK will continue after March 2019, pending applications will be assessed on the same basis as before and any legal proceedings will continue unaffected.
+This means that any existing rights and licences in force in the UK will continue after March 2019, pending SPC applications for UK protection will be assessed on the same basis as before and any legal proceedings will continue unaffected.

-EU law also sets out provisions concerning exceptions from patentability for biotechnology inventions and the scope of protection that is able to be obtained.
-There are also provisions in EU law for compulsory licences to be granted for the manufacture of a patented medicine, if it is for export to a country with a public health need for this medicine.
-Some studies, trials and tests using a patented pharmaceutical product are also exempt from patent infringement under EU law.
+EU law also sets out provisions concerning exceptions from patentability for biotechnology inventions and the scope of protection that is able to be obtained in the UK.
+There are also provisions in EU law for compulsory licences to be granted for the manufacture of a patented medicine in the UK, if it is for export to a country with a public health need for this medicine.
+Some studies, trials and tests using a patented pharmaceutical product in the UK are also exempt from patent infringement under EU law.

 Unitary patent and the Unified Patent Court